dangazineu/tako/docs/designs/exec-workflow-engine.md

-# Design: The `tako exec` Workflow Engine v0.2.0
+# Design: The `tako exec` Workflow Engine

 This document provides the complete technical design for the `tako exec` workflow engine.
-It is a **breaking change** from the v0.1.0 schema.

 ## 1. Core Concepts & Principles